 For example, in the 1890s people were captivated by the potential of electricity.
 Each day seemed to bring wondrous new ways of harnessing the thunderbolt of Zeus.
 While men like Edison, Tesla, Westinghouse, and Marconi were applying electricity to communication and illumination, men like Dr. Owen, Dr. Cheever, Dr. Dye, Dr. Sanden, and Dr. Owen (see ads below) had a better idea: Let’s apply electricity to men’s groins!

-Men, as you sit there in your favorite chair tonight and watch the All-Star Game on TV, be glad that you won’t be wearing one of these gizmos:
+Men, as you sit in your favorite chair tonight and watch TV, be glad that you won’t be wearing one of these gizmos:

 Dr. Owen’s Electro-Galvanic Belt “carries a current of electricity direct to the weakened parts.”
 It is advertised here in conjunction with Dr. Israel’s Electro-Galvanic Truss.